 - You must not have antibodies that are incompatible with the donor.

 The United Network for Organ Sharing (UNOS) provides a toll-free patient services line to help transplant candidates, recipients, and family members understand organ allocation practices and transplantation data.
-You may also call this number to discuss problems with your transplant center or the transplantation system in general.

 Anxiety While Waiting is Normal